DynamoRIO/dynamorio/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Consider first asking on the users list.**
+**Add a pointer to any prior users list discussion.**
 Please use the users list https://groups.google.com/forum/#!forum/DynamoRIO-Users for questions or to propose initial feature ideas if you're not sure there's an existing solution.
 The users list will reach a wider audience of people who may find the information beneficial.
+If you have already asked on the users list and the consensus was to file a new issue, please include the URL to the discussion thread here.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 E.g., "I'm always frustrated when [...]"